piskoviste/pisek/docs/CMS.md

 (Or `-a/--active-dataset` for the active dataset.)

 The format is compatible with the file generated when running Pisek with the `--testing-log` argument.
-Note that if the submission failed for any reason, the `result` key will be set to `wrong_answer`, even if the submission timed out or crashed.